netx-ulx/NC/XorCoding/README.md

     7. Seventh Packet -> Generation: 2; Payload: g
     8. Eighth Packet  -> Generation: 2; Payload: h

+The script should finishing executing after sending these remaining packets.

 If you check ```s4``` you should see that it has received a total of 4 coded packets.
-While ```h2``` and ```h3``` have received all 8 packets, not in the same order, but with the correct payload.
+While ```h2``` and ```h3``` have received all 8 packets, not in the same order, but with the correct original payload.

-This concludes this particular example to show off the P4 program capability to handle packets belonging to different generations.
+This concludes this particular example to show off the capability of this P4 program to handle packets belonging to different generations.

 Additional Notes